szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_descriptions.md

 – The Shadow Itself: Upon killing an enemy, the wearer becomes invisible for 2 rounds and gains a +1 bonus to damage and THAC0 during this time.
 This effect can only trigger once per round

 Weight: 3

+## Souls inspired items

+**Moonlit Slumber**

+This silver sword is often wielded by followers of Sehanine Moonbow, also known as the Lady of Dreams or the Lunar Lady.
+One of the most powerful members of the Seldarine, her domain encompasses sleep and dreams.
+It is said that even gazing upon her face can lull mortals into a deep slumber.

+STATISTICS:

+Equipped abilities:
+– Non-elven wielders must save vs. Spell to avoid falling asleep when equipping it for 1 round.
+After that, the user will become immune to sleep and unconsciousness as long the weapon is held
+– +1 bonus to saving throws against Illusion and Enchantment effects (+2 for Elves)

+Combat abilities:
+– Hit target must save vs. Spell or fall asleep for 1 round – As a silver weapon, it is effective against all lycanthropes resistant to normal weapons

+Charge abilities:
+– Mists of Slumber once per day
+  Special: All enemies in the area must save vs. Spell at -2 or fall asleep for 3 rounds.
+This effect cannot be removed with Dispel Magic, but enemies will wake up if damaged in any way
+  Duration: 5 rounds
+  Area of effect: Every enemy in a 15 ft. radius around the wielder

+THAC0: +2
+Damage: 1d8+2, +1d2 magic damage
+Damage type: Slashing
+Speed Factor: 3
+Proficiency Type: Long Sword
+Type: One-handed
+Requires:
+ 5 Strength

+Weight: 2

+**Icicle**

+Forged from enchanted ice, this razor-thin blade exudes an unnatural chill that freezes the blood of its enemies.
+Its unique design allows the wielder to hurl the blade at distant foes, whereupon it instantly regenerates in their hand.

+STATISTICS:

+Combat abilities:
+– Target must save vs. Death or be slowed for 1 round – The weapon's icy blade may also be launched at the target, and regenerates immediately upon launch – Like all rapiers, it is +5% more likely to critically hit than other weapons of its category

+THAC0: +4
+Damage (melee): 1d6+4, +1d4 cold damage
+Damage (ranged): 1d4, 1d6+4 cold damage
+Damage type (melee): Piercing
+Damage type (thrown): Missile
+Speed Factor: 0
+Proficiency Type: Short Sword / Rapier
+Type: One-handed
+Requires:
+ 5 Strength
+ 14 Dexterity

+Weight: 2

+**Stygian Fury**

+This weapon was once wielded by a bloodthirsty killer.
+It is somehow permanently coated with the nauseating stench of the River Styx.
+It has claimed countless lives, leaving rivers of blood in its wake.
+When Orcus, the Lord of Blood, first felt its blade, he offered its wielder a dark pact: the life of a demon, ensuring the weapon's insatiable thirst would never be quenched.

+STATISTICS:

+Combat abilities:
+– Stygian miasma: Each hit has a chance to poison the target with the toxic miasma of the Styx.
+The target must save vs. Death at -2 or suffer 6 poison damage over 2 rounds.
+– Bloodflame: If the target is poisoned three times within 2 rounds, their blood (or equivalent lifeblood) ignites, dealing 2d8 slashing and fire damage instantly.
+Additionally, the target must save vs. Death or become berserk for 1 round.

+THAC0: +3
+Damage: 1d10+3, +1d4 fire damage
+Damage type: Slashing
+Speed Factor: 1
+Proficiency Type: Katana
+Type: One-handed
+Requires:
+ 6 Strength

+Weight: 3

+**Crimson of Life**

+This talisman is said to be a gift for the faithful of Lathander, the Morninglord, crafted to embody the boundless vitality of the rising sun.
+Those who wear it feel a steady warmth in their chest, as if their life force is strengthened by the dawn's embrace.

+STATISTICS:

+Equipped abilities:
+– Hit Points: +15%

+Weight: 1